 Some products are needed at regular intervals.
 Like food products or grocery items.
 These products you will need every week or every month so that you can provide those regularly needed items as a subscription.

 eCommerce as per product model

-This model is just the opposite of the single product model, where you can sell as many products as you want.
-While this may look more profitable than the single product model, it also leads to more complicated inventory management problems.
+This model is the opposite of the single-product model, where you can sell as many products as possible.
+While this may look more profitable than the single-product model, it leads to more complicated inventory management problems.

-In this e-commerce product model, you will have to provide commission fees to your affiliate marketer if he successfully redirects a customer to your online business store.
+In this e-commerce product model, you must provide commission fees to your affiliate marketer if he successfully redirects a customer to your online business store.
 That customer makes a business deal with you.
-So, overall you are paying the affiliate marketer for driving customers to your website.
+So, overall, you are paying the affiliate marketer to drive customers to your website.

 So, these were some of the eCommerce models that can earn great revenue.
 Developing an eCommerce app for your business is one of the latest trends in most businesses to make their business global and earn a reputation worldwide.